 As with any OHS training course, registered training organisations set their own costs.
-If you want the best value, AlertForce offers training starting at $227 per person for the 10675NAT course.
+If you want the best value, AlertForce offers training starting at $227 per person for the 11084NAT course (previously 10675NAT).
 The class B removal course costs $297 in Darwin while the supervise removal course costs $327.

 The CPCCBC5014A Asbestos Removal Course NT costs $997.
 It is the required training for those wanting to obtain assessor licences.

 How Long Does Asbestos Training Take in Darwin?